 When I first saw the lights, a decent DSLR camera was required to stand a chance of capturing the lights on film.
 But technology moves quickly.

-When the lights danced above Trondheim last week, I was able to capture them using my iPhone XS.
-The photo wasn’t great, but given that I took the photo from inside my bathroom, I’m sure you’ll agree it is good enough for a memory!
+When the lights danced above Trondheim back in 2020, I was able to capture them using my iPhone XS.
+The photo wasn’t great, but given that I took the photo from inside my bathroom, I was thrilled with it.

 Have you ever seen the northern lights?
 How was the experience for you?
 Let us know in the comments.